Miami Wire Fraud Attorney

 - A fine up to $250,000 or up to $500,000 for an organization (up to $1 million in cases affecting financial institutions)

-Defenses to a Wire Fraud/Mail Fraud
+What Defenses can a Miami Wire Fraud Attorney Argue?

 Possible defenses can include: